chriskacerguis/codeigniter-restserver/README.md

 ### 2.5

 * Instead of just seeing item, item, item, the singular version of the basenode will be used if possible.
-[Example](http://d.pr/RS46)
+[Example](http://d.pr/RS46).
-* Re-factored to use the Format library, soon to be merged with CodeIgniter.
+* Re-factored to use the Format library, which will soon be merged with CodeIgniter.
+* Fixed Limit bug (limit of 5 would allow 6 requests).
+* Added logging for invalid API key requests.
+* Changed serialize to serialized.
+* Changed all visibility 'private' to 'protected'.
+* MIME's with character encodings on the end will now work.
+* Fixed PUT arguments.
+Once again just sending a body query string works.
+[Example](http://d.pr/cY0b)
+* Fixed up all .foo extensions to work when no get arguments provided, and moved .html to Format library.
+* Updated key.php example to use config_item('rest_keys_table') instead of hardcoded 'keys' table name.
+* Updated REST_Controller to use config_item('rest_limits_table') instead of hardcoded 'limits'.

 ### 2.4